enessyarali/Easy-Warehouse/DesignDocument.md

 Fetches the SKUitem from the database by calling skuItem = db.loadSKUitem(rfid), then calls skuItem.modify(...).
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateSKUitem(skuItem).

     void deleteSKUItem(rfid :String)
 Removes the SKUitem from the database by calling db.deleteSKUitem(rfid).
+To ensure consistency, all test results --------------------------------- referring to that SKUitem are also deleted by calling db.deleteTestResult(rfid).

     Array<String> getAllPositions()
 Returns a list of all the positions in the database, by calling db.loadPosition(null).